How to Become an HVAC Technician

 An HVAC technician installs, maintains, and repairs heating, cooling, and ventilation systems.
 They ensure that air systems are running efficiently, safely, and in compliance with environmental standards.

-- Installing HVAC units and components in homes and commercial buildings
+- Installing HVAC systems in residential and commercial settings

-- Ensuring compliance with safety and energy regulations
+- Ensuring compliance with safety and environmental regulations

 Education and Training Requirements